Welcome to HICSS - Where Ideas Meet and Science Speaks

 Since 1968, the Hawaii International Conference on System Sciences (HICSS) has been known worldwide as the longest-standing working scientific conferences in Information Technology Management.
 HICSS provides a highly interactive working environment for top scholars from academia and the industry from over 60 countries to exchange ideas in various areas of information, computer, and system sciences.
-According to Microsoft Academic, HICSS ranks the 36th in terms of citations among 4,444 conferences in all fields worldwide.

 You are welcome to browse through the interactive visuals below to appreciate the scientific work at HICSS and how the various topics have evolved over time.
-The interactive visualizations below (HICSS Influence Over Time, HICSS Word Voyager, HICSS Tracks by Year, and HICSS Top Authors) were built by Jason Portenoy and Jevin West in the DataLab at the University of Washington.
-A preliminary paper explaining the project and the methods can be found here.
-The ‘HICSS in Numbers’ visualizations were prepared by David King at Dataffiti LLC.
+These interactive visualizations were built by Jason Portenoy and Jevin West in the DataLab at the University of Washington; David King at Dataffiti LLC; and Kaveh Abhari at Fowler College of Business, San Diego State University.

 We encourage you to be part of the success of HICSS.